Upcoding, Chart Review, Chart Mining and Other Ways Medicare Risk Scores are Fraudulently Increased

-Risk-adjustment fraud can be led by the Medicare Advantage plan itself or by contractors or consultants that Medicare Advantage plans hire to find diagnosis codes and improve their revenue.
+Risk-adjustment fraud can be led by the Medicare Advantage or PACE plan itself or by contractors or consultants that the Medicare Advantage or PACE plan hires to find diagnosis codes and improve the plan's revenue.

-Ultimately, the Medicare Advantage plan is always responsible for the diagnosis codes it submits, whether or not it hires a third party to do the work and submit the risk-adjustment processing (RAPS) files to CMS on its behalf.
-But under the False Claims Act, both the Medicare Advantage plan and the contractor it hired can be held liable for risk-adjustment fraud.
+Ultimately, each Medicare Advantage and PACE plan is responsible for the diagnosis codes it submits, whether or not it hires a third party to do the work and submit the risk-adjustment processing (RAPS) files to CMS on its behalf.
+Under the False Claims Act, both the Medicare Advantage plan and the contractor it hired can be held liable for risk-adjustment fraud.

 Part C Risk-Adjustment Fraud Case Example under the False Claims Act.